 INTERVIEW AND PICTURES BY MARKO SYRJALA

 W.A.S.P. is an American heavy metal band formed in 1982 by Blackie Lawless and Randy Piper.
-W.A.S.P. gained notoriety for their shock rock-themed image, lyrics and energetic live performances.
+W.A.S.P. gained notoriety for their shock rock-themed image, lyrics, and energetic live performances.
 The band’s popularity peaked in that decade.
-During the era, the band released such classic albums as W.A.S.P, THE LAST COMMAND, and HEADLESS CHILDREN.
+The band released such classic albums as W.A.S.P, THE LAST COMMAND, and HEADLESS CHILDREN during the era.
 The band went through many significant changes in the early nineties.
 Blackie became the only remaining original member of the group.
-He then decided to start a short-lived career as solo artist and began to work the next album which became THE CRIMSON IDOL.
-After all, the album was released under name W.A.S.P.
+He then decided to start a short-lived career as a solo artist and began to work on the next album, which became THE CRIMSON IDOL.
+After all, the album was released under the name W.A.S.P.
 The record was a big success on many, and ironically, many critics feel that the concept album has been the best W.A.S.P. output so far.
 The band toured in 2017 to celebrate the 25th anniversary of THE CRIMSON IDOL.
 A re-recorded version of the album titled REIDOLIZED, will be released on February 2, 2018.
-The anniversary tour arrived in Helsinki last September, and then I had the opportunity to sit down with Blackie and discuss the upcoming album and other recent happenings in the WASP world.
+The anniversary tour arrived in Helsinki last September.
+Then I had the opportunity to sit down with Blackie and discuss the upcoming album and other recent happenings in the WASP world.

 CRIMSON IDOL RE-IDOLIZED

 First of all, I would like to congratulate you on this new tour, because it’s been entirely sold out so far.
-There is a lot of demand for W.A.S.P., and for my eyes, it seems that the band’s popularity is growing again.
+There is a lot of demand for W.A.S.P., and in my eyes, it seems that the band’s popularity is growing again.
 Is this something that you didn’t expect this time?